ajmssc/bitcoin-inspector/README.md

 ## Dynamic time range keying
 ![alt tag](github/images/dynamic_key.png)

-I used 3 levels of aggregation for grouping events (count of blocks, transactions, etc...).
-The purpose of creating 3 set of keys out of each timestamp is to allow querying data at different "zoom" levels.
-When pulling all data in a chart from 2009 to 2014, it is faster to only look at daily aggregates.
+I used 3 levels of aggregation for grouping of events (count of blocks, transactions, etc...).
+The purpose of creating **3 set of keys** out of each data point is to allow querying time series at different "zoom" levels.
+When pulling all data in a chart from 2009 to 2014, it is more efficient to pull daily aggregates.
 After zooming in on a more precise range (ex: 2 months), we can use the hourly level aggregate key to get more granular data.
 We do this again when zooming in on a 10 day interval where we are now interested in looking at the data by the minute.

 To do this calculation I used MapReduce jobs that create 3 keys out of each timestamp.
-The Flask API script dynamically selects which key to use based on the range of the query (less than 2 months => hourly, less than 10 days => minute).
-Highcharts automatically reloads the data and adjusts the upper and lower time bounds.
+The **Flask API** script dynamically selects which key to use based on the range of the query (less than 2 months => hourly, less than 10 days => minute). **Highcharts** automatically reloads the data and adjusts the upper and lower time bounds.

 ## Batch processing
 ![alt tag](github/images/mapreduce.png)

-I used Yelp's MrJob project to run MapReduce jobs using Python.
+I used **Yelp's MrJob** project to run MapReduce jobs using Python.
-- mapred_run_blocks.py: load historical block data into HBase.
+- **mapred_run_blocks.py**: load historical block data into **HBase**.
 Calculate daily/hourly/minute aggregates (sums) to enable charting new bitcoins created from 2009-2014
-- mapred_run_transactions.py: load historical transaction data into HBase.
-Calculate aggregates the same way the block history job does.
+- **mapred_run_transactions.py**: load historical transaction data into **HBase**.
+Calculate aggregates the same way we do for the block history.
-- mapred_run_wallets/buckets.py: Aggregate transaction flow for each Bitcoin address (in and out) to calculate the ending balance of the wallet.
-Save cardinality data into HBase and actual balance in MySQL to support range querying.
+- **mapred_run_wallets/buckets.py**: Aggregate transaction flow for each Bitcoin address (in and out) to calculate the ending balance of the wallet.
+Save cardinality data into **HBase** and actual balance (5+ M records) in **MySQL** to support range querying.
-- mapred_run_exchange.py: load exchange data and calculate aggregates the same way the block history job does.
+- **mapred_run_exchange.py**: load exchange data and calculate aggregates the same way we do for the block history.
-- mapred_run_graph.py: attempt at creating a wallet graph based on transaction data
+- **mapred_run_graph.py**: attempt at creating a wallet graph based on transaction data

 ## Realtime processing